Question

 From statement I alone, we get: I > H/D > G > D/H > E > F I wins the race.
 From statement II alone, we get: I >___ >___ > D > E >___ I wins the race.
 From statement III alone, we get: We have multiple possibilities for the person winning the race.
 Only Statement III is redundant.

-Which one of the following is called a red planet?
+Which of the following given pair is different from rest?